InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 % pip install notebook

 ## Workflow
+Create a project folder with a subfolder called data

 Download Notebooks and store in your project folder.

 * NAS_data_pull.ipynb

 * Access_NAS_logit_regression.ipynb

-Download MN_accesses.zip from this repository and store in a subfolder called data within folder containing the notebooks you downloaded.
+Download required shapefiles and store in a subfolder called data within folder containing the notebooks you downloaded.

 * MN_accesses.shp (stored within this repository)